Docker Machine Executor autoscale configuration

 IdleScaleFactor = 1.1

-In this case, when Runner approaches the decision point, it checks how many machines are currently in use.
-Let’s say we currently have 5 Idle machines and 10 machines in use.
-Multiplying it by the IdleScaleFactor Runner decides that it should have 11 Idle machines.
+In this case, when Runner approaches the decision point, it checks how many machines are in use.
+For example, if there are five idle machines and ten machines in use.
+Multiplying it by the IdleScaleFactor Runner decides that it should have 11 idle machines.
 So 6 more are created.

-If the 100 Idle machines in use goes down to 20, the desired number of Idle machines is 20 * 1.1 = 22, and GitLab Runner starts slowly terminating the machines.
-As described above, GitLab Runner will remove the machines that weren’t used for the IdleTime.
-Therefore, the removal of too many Idle VMs will not be done too aggressively.
+If the 100 idle machines in use goes down to 20, the desired number of idle machines is 20 * 1.1 = 22.
+GitLab Runner starts terminating the machines.
+As described above, GitLab Runner removes the machines that aren’t used for IdleTime.
+Therefore, the removal of too many idle VMs are done aggressively.

-If the number of Idle machines goes down to 0, the desired number of Idle machines is 0 * 1.1 = 0.
-This, however, is less than the defined IdleCountMin setting, so Runner will slowly start removing the Idle VMs until 10 remain.
-After that point, scaling down stops and Runner keeps 10 machines in Idle state.
+If the number of idle machines goes down to 0, the desired number of idle machines is 0 * 1.1 = 0.
+This, however, is less than the defined IdleCountMin setting, so Runner starts removing the idle VMs until 10 VMs remain.
+After that point, scaling down stops and Runner keeps 10 machines in idle state.

 Configure autoscaling periods